DVMProject/dvmhost/README.md

   --        stop handling options
 ```

-## Embedded FNE Mode
+## Conference Bridge FNE

-DVMHost contains its own "embedded FNE" or "mini-FNE", which is a simple conference bridge style FNE that can be activated using the `--fne` command line options.
-This FNE mode does not use the standard DVMHost configuration file and uses its own configuration file (see `fne-config.example.yml`).
+The DVMHost project will also build `dvmfne` which is a simple conference bridge style FNE.
+This FNE uses its own configuration file (see `fne-config.example.yml`).

-The "embedded FNE" is a simplistic FNE, meant for simple single-master small-scale deployments.
+The conference bridge FNE is a simplistic FNE, meant for simple single-master small-scale deployments.
 It, like the full-scale FNE, defines rules for available talkgroups and manages calls.
-Unlike the full-scale FNE, the "embedded FNE" does not have multi-system routing or support multiple masters.
+Unlike the full-scale FNE, the conference bridge FNE does not have multi-system routing or support multiple masters.
 It can peer to other FNEs, however, unlike full-scale FNE the "embedded FNE" does not have provisioning for talkgroup mutuation (i.e. talkgroup number rewriting, where on System A TG123 routes to System B TG456), all TGs must be one to one across peers.

-The "embedded FNE" is meant as an easier alternative to a full-scale FNE where complex routing or multiple masters are not required.
+The conference bridge FNE is meant as an easier alternative to a full-scale FNE where complex routing or multiple masters are not required.

 ## Build Notes